This article was originally published Jan. 29, 2016.

 The announcement comes two weeks before the biennial Singapore Airshow, which takes place Feb.
 16-21.
-The event is now the second-largest air show in Asia, now overcome by Airshow China.
+Defense News will be sending a team to cover the event held at the Changi Exhibition Centre.
+The event is now the second-largest air show in Asia, now overcome by Airshow China (Zhuhai).

 Tan, 44, joined the military in 1990 and during his career held appointments of commander of the Air Defence and Operations Command (ADOC) and head of the Air Plans Department.
 As ADOC head, Tan was "responsible for the high operational readiness, morale and safety standards of the groups and squadrons charged with safeguarding the security of Singapore's territorial airspace round-the-clock," the release said.
 During his time as head of the Air Plans Department, he led the review and development of the armed force's force structure and manpower establishments, it stated.

 Hoo, 50, has held the post of chief of the Air Force since March 2013.
 During his tenure as air chief, the Air Force has participated in several peacetime support operations, including search operations for the missing Malaysian Airlines Flight MH370 in March 2014 and the search and recovery operations for Air Asia Flight QZ850 in December 2014.